nhladick/pairdb/README.md

 # Pairdb
 **Copyright (C) 2025 Nikolai Hladick**

 Pairdb is an interactive key-value database for use at the command line.
 Pairdb can manage multiple named database tables containing pairs of strings.
 Upon starting the program, a table must be created or a previously saved table must be chosen to work with.
 Users can add entries to a table, delete entries from a table, find entries within a table, and save a table to disk.
-See syntax for table operations below.
+After completing the [build and installation steps](#build-and-usage), the executable can be run with the command `pairdb` at the command line.
+See list of commands for table operations below.

-## Command syntax
+## Commands

 `newtbl table_name`